PSPDFKit 4 Migration Guide

 We modernized the view controller API and removed several properties that were no longer in line with iOS 7:

-UIAppearance to customize colors and tint throughout PSPDFKit instead.
-See our article about Appearance styling for details.
+UIAppearance to customize colors and tint throughout PSPDFKit.
+See our Appearance Styling guide for details.

 Most properties, including the

-setUpdateSettingsForRotationBlock: has been replaced with the more generic
+setUpdateSettingsForRotationBlock: method has been replaced with the more generic

 setUpdateSettingsForBoundsChangeBlock:.
 Ask the